syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/orientations.md

 ## Vertical

-You can arrange the steps one below the other vertically, by setting the [Orientation](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property to `Vertical`.
+You can display the steps one below the other vertically by setting the [Orientation](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property to `Vertical`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}